Professor, Marine Environmental Protection (Canadian Chair)

 2. Main purpose

-The Professor, Marine Environmental Protection (Canadian Chair), is responsible, under the supervision of the Vice President Academic, for the coordination and delivery of marine environmental protection/ management and marine spatial planning fields, including teaching, research and student supervisory programmes.
+The Professor, Marine Environmental Protection (Canadian Chair), is responsible, under the supervision of the Vice President Academic Affairs, for the coordination and delivery of ocean law and/or management and marine spatial planning fields, including teaching, research and student supervisory programmes.